 Student Tax Reporting Information - 1098T

-As required by the Internal Revenue Service (IRS), Form 1098-T will be furnished to all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year.
+As required by the Internal Revenue Service (IRS), Form 1098-T will be furnished to all students who had qualified tuition and other related educational expenses billed to them from a UWO Student Account during the previous calendar year.

 The University of Wisconsin System has contracted with University Accounting Services (UAS) to provide the 1098T tax document through a website called Get My Documents UAS will send reminder e-mails during the month of January.
 These e-mails will come to your campus e-mail address from 1098T@eforms.uwsa and will contain a link to the "Get My Document" website.
 Click on the link in the email and follow the instructions to view and print your 1098T document.
 If students do not electronically access their 1098T by January 31, a paper copy will be mailed to the mailing address on file at UW-Oshkosh.

 If your tuition expenses are completely covered by grants, scholarships, and/or a third party, you will not receive a 1098T.